adamtow/cronios/documentation.md

 <span id="developer" class="section-header"></span>
 # Developing Shortcuts for use with Cronios
-Cronios provides the framework for creating background-aware shortcuts.
+Cronios provides the rich framework for creating background-aware shortcuts.
 It's up to developers to take full advantage of Cronios by writing great shortcuts that work in the background and on schedule.

 This section provides useful information on how you can take full advantage of Cronios.